 In this example, we have a set of two matching 20" decorative pillows paired with one medium-sized lumbar.
 If you like even more simplicity, go with a single, large lumbar pillow instead.

 Last up is a decorative throw.
 In my case, I'm all about the neutral tones, so I went with something textured that worked well in my color palette.

 Ta-da!
 Now that's a nicely made bed.
 Let's talk through the elements!

 First up, I pull my top sheet alllll the way to the top of the bed (see how it's below the sleeping pillows?) and make sure to smooth it out as best I can.
 This makes for a nice base for the rest of my elements.

 Next up, I fold down my duvet cover to make space for the decorative pillows.
 If you have a lot of decorative pillows, or very large ones, feel free to fold the duvet down even further.

 Then, I like to stack my sleeping pillows longways behind my decorative pillows with the open ends of the pillowcases facing out.
 This makes the bed feel simple, clean, and hotel-like.
 I then pop my two decorative pillows + lumbar pillow in front of the stacked sleeping pillows.
 And of course, in true Figueroa fashion, be sure to "chop" your pillows as well (if they are choppable—not all pillows are!).

 Finally, fold your decorative throw in half and lay it across the end of your bed.
 Depending on how big your throw is, you may need to fold it twice.
 In this case, I pulled the throw just over the edge of the foot of the bed to highlight the adorable tassels that hang down.

 So there you have it!
 A tidy, well-made bed.
 Nothing fussy, takes literally five minutes, and I guarantee it will make you feel better about your day and just-a-little in control.
-So go try it out yourself, and share a photo of your nicely-made bed with our community!
+Try it out yourself, and share a photo of your nicely-made bed with our community in the comments below!